Suzi's Escape to Portugal

 Foz De Equa

-Frecha da Mizarela waterfall
+Frecha Da Mizarela Waterfall

 In August, Suzi visited one of the highest waterfalls in Europe.
 “I did not trek down to the base, because of the heat of the day and I have regretted it ever since, as I have since been told that you can bathe in the pool of water at the bottom.”